 Botanical Name: Punica granatum 'Nana'

 Give dwarf pomegranate tree a sunny window -- and you'll enjoy this petite charmer year-round.
 This is a compact cultivar that is easy to grow as a house plant.

 And in summer, you'll enjoy the orange-red, tubular flowers followed by small fruits.
 Pomegranates may take several months to ripen, so don't give up on it.
-Yes, they're edible -- but small and full of seeds.
+Yes, they're edible -- but small.
 They're also less sweet than those from the full-size pomegranate tree.
 Consider your dwarf pomegranate purely decorative.

 Got blooms, but no fruit?
 Some types of pomegranate trees are self-pollinating, but not all.
 Fruit trees grown outdoors are pollinated from the wind or insects that carry the pollen from flower to flower.
 If you've kept your plant indoors, it needs some help from you.
 Don't worry -- it's easy to do.
 How to pollinate your pomegranate: Use a small, clean paintbrush to dab the stamens in the center of the flowers, moving from flower to flower to spread the pollen around.